 - Renovations that involve significant structural, electrical or mechanical changes.

 Applicants may have to contact one or more of the following agencies to get specific information about other work that may need to be conducted outside of the scope of the development proposal (e.g. applications for subdivision, utility service connections, line locates, etc.).
+No permits are required to construct a fence (see Fences brochure).

 |Community Development Dept.||Development Permits||(306) 682-2525, ext 304|